-- Version 6 of the Pennsylvania Interim Vaccination Plan was uploaded to the website on March 4: https://www.health.pa.gov/topics/Documents/Programs/Immunizations/P A%20Interim%20Vaccine%20Plan%20V.6.pdf. - The Department of Health launched a new tool called Your Turn to help Pennsylvanians understand where they fall in the vaccine prioritization effort and to be alerted when it is their turn to schedule an appointment for the COVID-19 vaccine via email. - We added several languages, including Spanish, Chinese and German to the Your Turn tool earlier this week. - The vaccine provider map uses blue dots are used to represent all enrolled vaccine providers that are activated within for COVID-19 vaccination efforts.
-Previously, a location may have had a green dot, but had used all of their allocation, or had appointments scheduled for their entire allocation.
-Using blue dots will assist in reminding the public that the provider is the best source of information about whether or not they have vaccine. - If you do not see blue dots, clear your cache, browser history, or restart the browser, and all dots should appear blue. - The vaccine provider map will show you providers near you. - The vaccine dashboard shows how many people have been vaccinated by county, except Philadelphia, including by day.
+- The Department of Health launched a new tool called Your Turn to help Pennsylvanians understand where they fall in the vaccine prioritization effort and to be alerted when it is their turn to schedule an appointment for the COVID-19 vaccine via email. - We added several languages, including Spanish, Chinese and German to the Your Turn tool earlier this week. - We added a provider zip code search feature to make it easier to find vaccine providers near you. - On March 18, the department announced a new Vaccine Provider Map using the Google map platform.
+This transition allows for a better viewing experience on mobile devices, and also the ability to provide additional information. - Currently, blue circles represent locations receiving state allocation, and light blue diamonds represent retail pharmacy partners receiving federal allocation. - Only those locations receiving first dose allocations in a given week will be featured on the map, to assist in determining which providers may have appointments available.
+However, receiving allocations of doses does not equal appointments, and the provider is the best source of whether they have appointments available. - Blue dots are used to represent all enrolled vaccine providers that are activated within for COVID-19 vaccination efforts. - The vaccine dashboard shows how many people have been vaccinated by county, except Philadelphia, including by day.
 It also gives demographic information on the health care personnel who have been vaccinated. - A commonwealth COVID-19 vaccination guide explains the current process for getting a vaccine.
-Pennsylvanians with questions about the vaccination process, or those who need assistance scheduling a vaccine appointment or completing the Your Turn tool, please contact the Pennsylvania

-Department of Health at 1-877-724-3258 and someone will be happy to help you.
+Pennsylvanians with questions about the vaccination process, or those who need assistance scheduling a vaccine appointment or completing the Your Turn tool, please contact the Pennsylvania Department of Health at 1-877-724-3258 and someone will be happy to help you.